wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 Database side pooling is best when you have incoming connections from multiple clients that you have no control of, e.g webservers, APIs, desktop clients, third party applications, analytics, etc, so you can centrally control connection pooling on the database side.

 The main downside is that clients still need to establish a connection to pgBouncer, which adds some latency.
-Although this should be faster than establishing a connection to postgres directly.
+Although this should be faster than establishing a connection to Postgres directly.

 ### Client Side Pooling